zazzdeff/e-facultyloadingsystem/README.md

 -generates a report that shows the assigned schedule of a faculty -allows insert and remove of individual schedule for a faculty -generates a report that presents all the faculty in the database that is grouped according to their respective position.
--generates a report that presents all the course schedules assigned and calcutes the total load for each faculty.
+-generates a report that presents all the course schedules assigned and calculates the total load for each faculty.